Christianity in Malaysia: Education

 Christian Missionary schools are part of education system in Malaysia today and administered by Ministry of Education with little interference by the churches where they belong to.
 Missionary schools are partially government-funded while teachers and administration staff are provided by the government.
 Most of the missionary schools were constructed before Malaysia was formed.
 Christian religious symbols such as crucifixes are visible to many Christian missionary schools.
 However, display of crucifixes to non-missionary schools are normally disallowed.

 There are no official school subjects for Christian students.
 However, Christian and other non-Muslim students are allowed to take Bible Knowledge subject, the only Christian-related subject in SPM (Sijil Pelajaran Malaysia or Malaysia Certificate of Education) for secondary school.
 There are various non-official Christian school subjects, but it mostly caters for Christians and non-Muslims.

 Music

 There are many Christian songwriters in Malaysia, but the market is still fresh and not widespread.
 A network called the Malaysian Christian Songwriters Network, has been set up to promote the Malaysian Christian music scene.

 Films

 Mel Gibson's 2004 film The Passion of The Christ saw a restricted release in Malaysia.
-Officially, the movie was open to Christians only.
-Attendance was discouraged since tickets were not carried by the usual box offices.
+Officially, the movie was open only to Christians.
+Attendance was discouraged as tickets were not carried by the usual box offices.
 Christian groups such as the National Evangelical Christian Fellowship arranged block bookings of cinemas and distributed tickets to various churches.
 An initial run of two-months was extended, making it appear doubtful that only Christians viewed the film.

+The Daughters of St. Paul is a Christian film advertiser that makes investments in Malaysia.
+Their work in advertising includes The Passion of the Christ and Maria Goretti, both films are only available on DVD in Malaysia, and are most popular in Sabah and Sarawak.
+The Daughters of St. Paul has locations in Malaysia in Petaling Jaya, Kuala Lumpur, Kota Kinabalu, and Kuching.
+They are allowed to advertise Christian news, films, and music since they also contribute to the states' economy.
+However in Peninsular Malaysia they have the limitations to do their work whilst in East Malaysia they have no limitations due to the Keningau Oath Stone and also the Diversity and Harmony that is protected by law in both Sabah and Sarawak.